Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Introduction

 An analogy can aid in understanding our approach: Imagine a wooden bucket with some shorter staves, which allow water to leak out.
 Similarly, the attention mechanism, at each angle base, has limited awareness of specific positions in the context.
 We utilize models to process the context with different angle bases.
 This results in the troughs of one attention wave being fortified by the peaks of another, analogous to how the longer staves in one bucket compensate for the shorter staves in another.
 Consequently, we name our proposed method \name.

-We achieve the state-of-the-art on the largest tool use benchmark~\cite{qin2023toolllm}, where we augment the performance of a 7B LLM to levels competitive with those of GPT-4~\cite{openai2023gpt4}.
-In addition to our achievements in tool use, we also demonstrate our method's potential in general retrieval-augmented generation (RAG) tasks, which also demand a high degree of contextual awareness.
+We achieve the state-of-the-art on the largest tool-use benchmark ToolBench~\cite{qin2023toolllm} and another benchmark ToolAlpaca~\cite{tang2023toolalpaca}.
+In ToolBench, we augment the performance of a 7B LLM to levels competitive with those of GPT-4~\cite{openai2023gpt4}.
+In addition to our achievements in tool-use, we also demonstrate our method's potential in general retrieval-augmented generation (RAG) tasks, which also demand a high degree of contextual awareness.
 In summary, we make three major contributions:

 (1) For LLMs with RoPE, we propose and verify an explanation for the variation in their awareness of different positions within the context.
-We establish a relationship between this variation and the fluctuation in the upper bound of attention score.
+We establish a relationship between this variation and the attention waveform.

 (2) By leveraging the insights from our proposed explanation, we develop a novel approach \name\ to enhance LLMs' context awareness.

 (3) Through extensive experiments, we empirically validate the efficacy of our proposed method.